5 Unusual Types of Animal Milk Around the World

 Yak Milk, Nepal and Tibet

-In the popular culture lions always crowned as the king of the animals, yet at the Tibetan Plateau and the Himalayas the only true and undisputed ruler is the majestic beast of burden, the yak.
-Featuring dark and long fur that almost reaches the ground, this behemoth was, and still is to some extent, the most prominent livelihood source for the local herder communities for the past thousands of years.
+In popular culture, lions are always crowned as the king of the animals.
+Yet, on the Tibetan Plateau and the Himalayas, the only true and undisputed ruler is the majestic beast of burden, the yak.
+Featuring dark and long fur that almost reaches the ground, this behemoth was, and still is to some extent, the most prominent livelihood source for local herder communities for thousands of years.

-Almost every part of the animal is utilized, including its dungs as fuel, nevertheless, by far the most widespread use is of the yak milk, serving as the prime ingredient in a large array of dairy products, ranging from raw milk, ghee, yoghurt and cheeses to clarified butter, burned as a ritual light source in Buddhist temples.
-In recent years, with the help of Swiss manufacturers, local cattlemen managed to produce a Gruyere style cheese with delicate flavors, praised by every foreign tourist who had a bite of it.
+Almost every part of the animal is utilized, including its dung as fuel.
+However, by far the most widespread use is its milk, which serves as the prime ingredient in a wide array of dairy products, ranging from raw milk, ghee, yogurt, and cheeses to clarified butter, burned as a ritual light source in Buddhist temples.
+In recent years, with the help of Swiss manufacturers, local cattlemen have managed to produce a Gruyère-style cheese with delicate flavors, praised by every foreign tourist who has tasted it.

-With regard to its taste, most people describe it as very rich in flavor, lightly sweet and aromatic, additionally, yak milk contains far more proteins and fats, including omega 3 acids, making it an emerging superfood in many countries around the world, particularly in China.
+In terms of taste, most people describe it as very rich, lightly sweet, and aromatic.
+Additionally, yak milk contains far more proteins and fats, including omega-3 fatty acids, making it an emerging superfood in many countries around the world, particularly in China.

 A young girl milking a yak in Tibet